-We believe that the combination of VOR33 followed by treatment with VCAR33ALLO, our in-house CD33-directed CAR-T program, in the posttransplant setting may transform patient outcomes and offer the potential for cures for patients that have limited treatment options, which we refer to as the VOR33 + VCAR33 Treatment System.
-The Treatment System would utilize the same healthy donor allogenic cell source for both VOR33 and VCAR33ALLO.
-Following ongoing discussions with the U.S. Food and Drug Administration ("FDA") and alongside improved scientific understanding of the differences in T-cell sources, we plan to collect initial data on VOR33 from the VBP101 clinical trial and initial clinical data from the first-in-human trial studying the VCAR33ALLO program prior to the Investigational New Drug ("IND") submission for the Treatment System.
-We believe this approach may allow for a more methodical development pathway for this novel-novel treatment combination.
+We believe that the combination of trem-cel followed by treatment with VCAR33^{ALLO}, our in-house CD33-directed CAR-T program, which we refer to as the trem-cel + VCAR33 Treatment System, in the post-transplant setting has the potential to transform patient outcomes and may offer the potential for cures for patients that have limited treatment options.
+The Treatment System would utilize the same healthy donor allogenic cell source for both trem-cel and VCAR33^{ALLO}.
+We plan to collect initial data on trem-cel from the VBP101 clinical trial and initial clinical data from the first-in-human trial studying the VCAR33^{ALLO} program prior to the Investigational New Drug ("IND") submission for the Treatment System.
+We believe this approach may allow for a methodical development pathway for this novel-novel treatment combination.

-We are also pursuing our first multi-targeted Treatment System comprising the VOR33-CLL1 multiplex-edited eHSC therapy and the VCAR33-CLL1 multi-specific CAR-T therapy.
+We are also pursuing our first multi-targeted CD33-CLL1 Treatment System comprising a CD33-CLL1 multiplex-edited eHSC therapy and a CD33-CLL1 multi-specific CAR-T therapy.
 These next-generation, multiplex-edited eHSCs may enable a wide range of treatment options post-transplant, including the use of multi-specific CAR-T therapies.